 - Lightly grease a 9x13 pan with cooking spray.
 Transfer the crust mixture to the pan and press it evenly onto the bottom surface, not the sides.
 Set the crust aside to be baked later with the cheesecake filling.

-- Preheat your oven to 325 degrees F. To make the cheesecake filling, add your softened cream cheese to a large mixing bowl or stand mixer.
+- Preheat your oven to 325 degrees F. To make the cheesecake filling, add the softened cream cheese to a large mixing bowl or stand mixer.
 Beat the cream cheese until it's thick and creamy, getting rid of any lumps as best you can.

 - Let the cheesecake cool on a wire rack.
 Wait at least 30 minutes before adding the sour cream topping.